Increase Your Success in Modeling – Show the Fashion Retailers You’ve Got What It Takes – Check Out…

 So, the system works against you and you’ll never keep up with current fashion trends.
 Isn’t that depressing?

 The sad fact is, they want you to fall behind.
-Your new outfit is becoming as obsolete and the new cell phone!
+Your new outfit is becoming as obsolete as the new cell phone!
 Yes, the fashion industry thrives on you spending money.
 And, they know if they keep you wanting more, you’ll spend more.

 Think about that the next time you shop at an upscale fashion wear store.
 They play on your psychological need to stay trendy as a model.